This Wanda Maximoff outfits guide will show you look inspired by her style in the series WandaVision.

 For shoes, I went with a pair of black pointy flats, since I didn’t have kitten heels or similar heels to Wanda’s.
 The flats are also my sister’s.

 I really liked this one, even though it isn’t really my go-to style.
-Usually, if I’m going for something girly, I try to mix in something more edgy here and there.
+Usually, if I’m going for something girly, I try to mix in something edgier here and there.
 This outfit was perfect for the weather, though.
 It has been getting hotter and hotter, so skirts and short sleeves are the best items to wear right now.

 Tuesday – Outfit #2, The ’60s